 The best camera is the one that you have on you, isn’t that what they say?
-With mobile phone cameras becoming so advanced, no-one needs a bulky professional camera anymore – in fact, phone cameras have become so sick that you can even make festival and award-worthy videos on the same device you use to send your, let’s be honest, near constant WhatsApps.
+With mobile phone cameras becoming so advanced, no-one needs a bulky professional camera anymore – just look at the iPhone X, Huawei P20 Pro and the Samsung Galaxy S9.
+In fact, phone cameras have become so sick that you can even make festival and award-worthy videos on the same device you use to send your, let’s be honest, near constant WhatsApps.

 With the rise of social media, we’ve also seen the rise of new kinds of photographic subject matter, from the insouciant-yet-totally perfected street style shot to the not-so-humble-brag traveller’s selfie.

 And, of course, the salivation-inducing #foodporn shot, a colourful, luscious, beautified photograph of a dish, or meal, or the latest junk-food hybrid.
 Thing is, getting every meal look mouth-wateringly appetising and delicious is a form of art, and one that takes some practice, planning and scene-setting (as anyone who’s posted a disappointingly soggy-looking pic of their glorious-in-person Five Guys burger can attest).